-KEFI Minerals has conditionally acquired the remaining 25% to have 100% ownership of the Tulu Kapi licence in western Ethiopia and intends to refine the development plan for the project, aimed at reducing the previously planned capital and operating expenditure.
-Early research has yielded encouraging results and was summarised in recent announcements in respect of the Tulu Kapi acquisition transaction.
+KEFI has 100% ownership of the Tulu Kapi licence in western Ethiopia and is at an advanced stage in refining the development plan for the project, aimed at reducing the previously planned capital and operating expenditure.
+Detailed research has yielded encouraging results and has been summarised in recent Company announcements.